TN Transport Network

 TN.3 Local Public Transport

-support the performance of the regional and national transport
+performance of the regional and national transport networks and

-networks and strong economic performance.
-The urban and local
+strong economic performance.
+The urban and local public transport

-than rail, albeit for shorter distance “local” rather than longer
+albeit for shorter distance “local” rather than longer distance

-distance regional or inter-city journeys).
-The local public
+regional or inter-city journeys).
+The local public transport

-transport network has a vital function in providing people with
+network has a vital function in providing people with access to

-and leisure facilities and services.
-It also has a role in
+facilities and services.
+It also has a role in providing an

-providing an alternative to the car for short distance journeys in
+alternative to the car for short distance journeys in urban areas

-urban areas with consequent positive impact on congestion, the
+with consequent positive impact on congestion, the economy,

 An effective walking and cycling network is